The Best Toronto Itinerary: 2 or 3 Days

 2 Days in Toronto

-around 10 minutes
+around 10-20 minutes

-Afterwards, take the subway to Dundas station.
-There are a few different exits; look for the one that takes you out to Dundas Square.
+Grab breakfast at your hotel or one of the many great breakfasts places in Toronto, and then take the subway to TMU Station.
+There are a few different exits; look for the one that takes you out to Sankofa Square.

-2. Walk to Nathan Phillips Square
+2. Walk from Sankofa Square to Nathan Phillips Square

 3. Nathan Phillips Square